TU is committed to sharing basic health data with our campus community. This dashboard

 TU has implemented a number of new measures under the Tigers Care initiative that adhere to local, state and federal guidelines.
 This includes simple, self-initiated

 requirements like wearing a mask while on campus or in any campus building, keeping

 physical distance, frequently washing your hands and maintaining sanitized work spaces.

-Sentinel testing, a random sample testing of the university community, now occurs
+Sentinel testing, a random sample testing of the university community, now occurs regularly on campus.

-and spread of COVID-19 within our community and will further help to inform our campus
+spread of COVID-19 within our community and will further help to inform our campus

 response to the virus.

 There is no testing requirement for students, faculty and staff beginning to return to campus.
 They should complete a daily QuickScan upon returning.